HuiZeng/Unified_IAA/README.md

 # Introduction

-Matlab implementation of "A Unified Probabilistic Formulation for Image Aesthetic Assessment".
+Matlab implementation of "A Unified Probabilistic Formulation of Image Aesthetic Assessment".
 After two years, this work finally gets acceptted by TIP.
 The paper can be downloaded [here](https://drive.google.com/open?id=1tMjcllKP8SzTn-dWVmogxaCLpzL1L7nO).

 **How to run the Code**